FinnAngelo/FinnAngelo.github.io/_posts/2015-06-23-005-Sort_the_CNAME.md

 01. In my Zone Management pages with my domain provider, I had added 2 `A` records with the <pages.github.com> IP Addresses
 02. I found they belonged to that url with the classic `ping -a 192.30.252.153` on the cmd line, but I could just as easily have looked up https://help.github.com/articles/tips-for-configuring-an-a-record-with-your-dns-provider/
 03. I deleted them
+04. I tried to add a cname, but my domain provider needs an mx hostname?
+05. And I'm still getting the emails - I might have to wait until the propagation is finished...?

+Obviously, this post is a work in progress...